ArchiyouApp/archiyou-core/README.md

 #### Building as module

-We use Vite to compile and bundle the library as a ES module.
+[WIP] We use Vite to compile and bundle the library as a ES module.
 See vite.config.ts.

 ```bash
 # run module build
 yarn build
 ```

 Linking locally